 ALSO READ: Unlocking Big Objects & it’s Top Benefits

 Keeping billions of records won’t do any good if you are not using them for analytics.
 However, while working with billions of records, it’s not feasible to build reports or dashboards directly from that data.
 So, standard SOQL or Async SOQL is being used to write a query that can give you the data you need.
 The working dataset can later be stored in a custom object and can be used for reporting, dashboards, or any other Lightning Platform feature.

 Difference between Standard SOQL & Async SOQL

 SOQL & Async SOQL both have similar kinds of abilities.
-However, both the queries can be used in different scenarios.
+However, both queries can be used in different scenarios.

 Async SOQL is used;

 Standard SOQL is used;

 While querying Big Objects, Async SOQL is being used because of the sheer size of the data.
 It is a highly scalable solution that uses a subset of SOQL commands.
 So, users who are familiar with SOQL queries can easily use Async SOQL.
 Other benefits of Async SOQL are;

 How to use Async SOQL for Standard Reports & Dashboards with Big Objects?

 To create standard reports & dashboards with Big Objects, you need to follow the below process;